Christina Petrowska-Quilico: Career

 After graduating from Juilliard, Petrowska Quilico went for post-graduate studies to Paris.
-She studied with Karlheinz Stockhausen and Gyorgy Ligeti at the Darmstädter Ferienkurse, and began teaching.
+She studied with Karlheinz Stockhausen and György Ligeti at the Darmstädter Ferienkurse, and began teaching.
 She later taught at The Royal Conservatory of Music, Carleton University and University of Ottawa before joining the faculty of music at York University in 1987.
 She is a leading performer of Canadian music, and her catalogue of 50-some discs includes many recordings of solo repertoire as well as chamber works and concertos on the Canadian Music Centre's Centrediscs label.
 Her double album of the complete Glass Houses cycle by her late friend, composer Ann Southam, "remains Centrediscs' best-selling CD of all time".
 As a duo with violinist Jacques Israelievitch, she recorded an album of Canadian music on Centrediscs and the Mozart violin and piano sonatas on the Fleur de Son label.
 In 1992, astronaut Steve MacLean brought her recording of Alexina Louie's Star-Filled Night on his first mission to the Space Shuttle Columbia.
 In 2006, on board the Space Shuttle Atlantis, MacLean took the recording of her as soloist in the world premiere performance of David Mott's piano concerto Eclipse.
 A visual artist as well, she has created the covers for several of her CDs, notably Sound Visionaries, and the Centrediscs CDs Worlds Apart and Soundspinning.

 In 2007, Petrowska Quilico received the Friends of Canadian Music Award from the Canadian Music Centre and Canadian League of Composers.

 Following her 2020 appointment as a member of the Order of Canada, in May 2021 she was a winner of the York University Research Awards, and that September was named a Fellow of the Royal Society of Canada.
 The Order of Ontario was accorded her in 2022.
 She also received a second York University Research Award in 2022, her third in 2023 as one of two given Distinguished Honours, and a fourth in 2024 for “Remarkable Artistic & Creative Accomplishments”.